 - New travel fund launched, to help PhD students and early career researchers present papers at conferences: see details here

-- The Bulletin has a call for special issues on moral philosophy; pragmatism; and phenomenology
+- The Bulletin has a call for a special issue on Hegel and Twentieth Century French Philosophy

 - The Hegel Bulletin is now published by Cambridge University Press